Nezihe Muhiddin

 Nezihe Muhiddin Tepedelengil (1889 – 10 February 1958) was a Turkish women's rights activist, suffragette, journalist, writer and political leader.

 In the 20th century Ottoman Empire, Nezihe Muhiddin was a pioneer of the women's movement who fought to ensure the recognition of women's political rights after declaration of republican regime.
 She became one of leading names of the First Wave Republican feminists.
 Even before the establishment of the Republican People's Party, Nezihe Muhiddin completed the formation of Women's People's Party (KHF) in 1923 and became the founder of the first political party in Turkey.
 She also served as a president of the Women's Union between 1924 and 1927, and helped the founding process of the journal named Turk Kadin Yolu.

-She is a writer who has written 20 novels, 300 stories, playings, screenplays, operettas.
+She is a writer who has written 20 novels, 300 stories, plays, screenplays, operettas.

 Life

 Early life and education

 She was born in Kandilli, Istanbul in 1889.
 She's the daughter of a prosecutor and criminal judge Mr. Muhiddin.
 She completed her education with lessons from private teachers and did not receive higher education.
 She studied privately at home and learned Persian, Arabic, German, French.
-From her early teenage years, she grew up liable to political and social issues and the state of being a woman.
+From her early teenage years, she grew up liable to political and social issues and the women's condition.
 Nezihe Muhiddin's cousin and her mother's debates and discussion on literature and social problems led the way of Muhiddin's ideology.

 She expresses that she sees the greatest contribution in terms of education from her cousin Nakiye Hanım.
 According to her, Nakiye Hanım is an exemplary Turkish woman who has experienced the modern type of woman, so her thoughts carry a lot of traces from her.

-She kept using her father's surname, Muhiddin, in her literary works instead of the surname of his second husband.
+She kept using her father's surname, Muhiddin, in her literary works instead of the surname of her second husband.